 The steps for mergers are similar to those outlined above, but with a few extra considerations.
 In cases of buying/selling, there is usually very little overlap between new and old ownership.
 In instances of mergers, the relationship between the two parties will be ongoing, which means both parties will want to pay extra attention to whether their values, communication and leadership styles, and culture are compatible.

-The process of buying, selling, and merging an insurance agency can be tricky.
-No matter which position you are in, you want to ensure you are finding the perfect match and receiving the most accurate valuation – both of which can be accomplished by partnering with an insurance brokerage consultant.
-As professionals who deal with mergers and acquisitions every day, consulting firms have a wealth of industry contacts and can help pair you with the right buyer and seller.
+The process of buying, selling and merging an insurance agency can be tricky.
+No matter which position you are in, you want to ensure you are finding the perfect match and receiving the most accurate valuation – both of which can be accomplished by partnering with an insurance consultant.
+As professionals who deal with mergers and acquisitions everyday, consulting firms have a wealth of industry contacts and can help pair you with the right buyer and seller.
 They are also well-versed in valuations and know when and how to seek a second opinion.

-Energia Partners’ consultants have a combined 150+ years of experience in the insurance mergers and acquisitions industry.
-If you’re in the process of buying, selling, or merging an insurance agency and want an assist, give us a call today, and let us help you with your insurance agency acquisition!
+Energia Partners’ consultants have a combined 150+ years of experience in the insurance mergers and acquisitions industry, along with $600+ million in sales.
+If you’re in the process of buying, selling or merging an insurance agency and want assistance, give us a call today!